 Native Origin: Europe

-Feral hogs are distributed throughout much of Texas, generally inhabiting the white-tailed deer range, with the highest population densities occurring in East, South and Central Texas.
+Distribution in Texas: Feral hogs are found in every Texas county except El Paso, generally inhabiting the white-tailed deer range, with the highest population densities occurring in East, South and Central Texas.
 North and West Texas have very low or no populations.
 However, reports indicate that populations are beginning to expand and increase in these areas.
 There is currently an estimated population in excess of 1.5 million feral hogs in Texas.

 Collard Peccary (Tayassu tajacu)